We are working with schools to support children and families to walk, cycle or consider blended travel when travelling to and from school.

 Rates of to school and from school active travel follow a similar pattern, with gradual growth and periodic fluctuations.

-The average percentages of primary school children walking, cycling, scooting or using blended travel is 48% to school and 54% from school.
+The average percentages of primary school children walking, cycling, scooting or using blended travel to and from school is 58%.

 Secondary School Results

-The data suggests that morning ‘To school’ travel is improving at a slightly faster rate than ‘From school’, with 34% of students travelling actively to school in May 2025.
-This is positive news for morning ‘rush hour’ vehicle congestion.
-Encouragingly, in the most recent survey, 42% of students reported travelling actively from school, which is the highest since records began.
+Notably, the data suggests that morning ‘to school’ travel is improving at a faster rate than ‘from school’, with 40% of students travelling actively to school in October 2025, up 6% points since May 2025.
+This is positive news for student health and morning ‘rush hour’ vehicle congestion and could be due to secondary schools trialling School Streets.
+45% of students reported travelling actively from school, up 3% points since May 2025 and this means the average active travel rate of 43% is the highest since records began.

-To address slower rates of change amongst secondary schools, a new working group has been established including a representative from each secondary school, Traffic and Highways and the Health Improvement Commission which aims to work collaboratively to identify and remove barriers to active travel, making it an easier and more attractive option for secondary pupils.
+The increase in active travel amongst secondary schools comes with thanks to the Active Travel Steering Group that has been established, including a representative from each secondary school, Traffic and Highways and the Health Improvement Commission with the aim to work collaboratively to identify and remove barriers to active travel, making it an easier and more attractive option for secondary pupils.